vyos/vyos-documentation/docs/interfaces/geneve.rst

 ######

-:abbr:`GENEVE (Generic Network Virtualization Encapsulation)` supports all of the capabilities of VXLAN, NVGRE, and STT and was designed to overcome their perceived limitations.
+:abbr:`GENEVE (Generic Network Virtualization Encapsulation)` supports all of the capabilities of :abbr:`VXLAN (Virtual Extensible LAN)`, :abbr:`NVGRE (Network Virtualization using Generic Routing Encapsulation)`, and :abbr:`STT (Stateless Transport Tunneling)` and was designed to overcome their perceived limitations.
 Many believe GENEVE could eventually replace these earlier formats entirely.

 GENEVE is designed to support network virtualization use cases, where tunnels are typically established to act as a backplane between the virtual switches